-I will not go to detail of constrained minimization and maximization since it’s not been used much in machine learning except SVM (support vector machine), for more detail about constrained optimization you can follow this link
+I will not go into detail about constrained minimization and maximization since it’s not been used much in machine learning except SVM (support vector machine), for more detail about constrained optimization you can follow this link

-But I will give you some intuition about constrained and unconstrained optimization problem.
+But I will give you some intuition about constrained and unconstrained optimization problems.

-similarly for unconstrained problem you just want to minimize and maximize output but there are no constraint involved the problem of minimizing sum of square error (RSS) which we have been discussing, does not have any constraint apply on X and Y which we are trying to estimate therefore this is the problem the unconstrained minimization problem.
+similarly, for the unconstrained problem, you just want to minimize and maximize output but there are no constraints involved the problem of minimizing the sum of square error (RSS) which we have been discussing, does not have any constraint applied to X and Y which we are trying to estimate therefore this is the problem the unconstrained minimization problem.

-constrain minimization problem has some condition and restrictions to impose on the range of parameters that is the values of parameter can take.
+constrain minimization problem has some conditions and restrictions to impose on the range of parameters that the values of parameters can take.

-So, the cost function for given equation would be 4(Four).
-So, the minimum value we can reach with this constrained are 4(Four), where unconstrained way it would be (0) zero.
+So, the cost function for the given equation would be 4(Four).
+So, the minimum value we can reach with this constraint is 4(Four), where the unconstrained way it would be (0) zero.

-In this way we have two possible solution depending whether constrained and unconstrained.
+In this way, we have two possible solutions depending on whether constrained or unconstrained.